OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 Executives and managers may need to facilitate coordination between internal organizations and may decide to establish a dedicated team to manage open source-related issues.
 This includes investments in human resources, training, and development environments.

-# Open source information required to be delivered with software
+# Delivery of open source software

 ### To ensure that everyone benefits from open source, people must know what information regarding open source must be provided with software deliverables.